 Since our inception in June 2008, we have devoted substantially all of our resources to developing our proprietary platform technology, identifying potential product candidates, undertaking preclinical studies and conducting clinical trials for three clinical-stage compounds, building our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
 To date, we have primarily financed our operations through private placements of our preferred stock, registered offerings of our common stock, including our initial public offering, or IPO, as well as a secured debt financing.
-From our inception through March 31, 2017, we have raised an aggregate of \$188.1 million, of which \$92.9 million was from private placements of preferred stock, \$69.0 million represented gross proceeds from our IPO, \$11.5 million represented gross proceeds from our September 2016 registered direct offering, \$10.0 million was from a secured debt financing, \$3.9 million represented gross proceeds from our at-the-market, or ATM, offering program, and \$0.8 million was from common stock option and warrant exercises.
+From our inception through March 31, 2019, we raised an aggregate of \$267.3 million through various private placements of preferred stock, our IPO, debt financing as well as various other registered equity offerings, including underwritten public offerings, at-the-market, or ATM, offerings, and stock option and warrant exercises.